Hookem22/My-Meetup/README.md

 # My-Meetup
 An iOS app that connects to the Meetup API to show upcoming events for your Meetup group

-Code for Meetup admins to have their own app for their group.
-To display events from your group:
+To display events for your or any public group:

 1.)
 Open MasterViewController.swift

 2.)
-Change MEETUP_NAME to the name of your meetup group
+Change MEETUP_NAME to the name of the meetup group

 3.)
 Change MEETUP_API_KEY to your meetup API key.
 For more info: https://secure.meetup.com/meetup_api/key/